Nova Scotia peninsula: Historic name

 The present-day use of the term Acadian Peninsula refers to a peninsula in northeastern New Brunswick.

 The "Acadian Peninsula" in this 1754 map of Acadia refers to the present-day Nova Scotia peninsula.
 This territory came under British control in 1713.

 The term Acadian Peninsula has been used to describe the present-day Nova Scotia peninsula in historic documents.
 Prior to 1713, this territory was the heart of the French colony of Acadia, which focused its settlement efforts along the southern and northeastern shores of Baie Francois (now the Bay of Fundy).

 The Treaty of Utrecht in 1713 gave Great Britain control of "Acadia"; however, the boundaries were never properly defined.
-Acadia is considered by many historians to have encompassed present-day New Brunswick, eastern Maine, Anticosti Island, the Gaspé Peninsula, Prince Edward Island and Cape Breton Island - all lands along the southern and western shores of the Gulf of St. Lawrence (some treaties have placed the boundary of Acadia as far south as Massachusetts).
+Acadia is considered by many historians to have encompassed present-day New Brunswick, eastern Maine, Anticosti Island, the Gaspé Peninsula, Prince Edward Island and Cape Breton Island – all lands along the southern and western shores of the Gulf of St. Lawrence (some treaties have placed the boundary of Acadia as far south as Massachusetts).

 The large peninsula that is today the mainland portion of the province of Nova Scotia was referred to as the Acadian Peninsula at the time that Britain took control, with this territory falling under the Colony of Nova Scotia.

+The peninsula was known as Enmigtaqamu'g in the Mi'kmaw language.